Radon10043/Empirical-Study-LLM-MR/system-under-test/ERS/chats/prompt.md

 }
 ```

 Please identify the metamorphic relation of this function as much as possible and output them as java code.
 Each metamorphic relation should be named test[x], where [x] is the test case number.
-Here are some example:
+Here are some examples:

 ```java
 /**